Tshetrim/PathFindingVisualizar/README.md

 - figure out a way to implement weights into the grid, possibly with a type of node that if held over for a period of time causes the distance to be higher by making the cell a darker color.
 - multi end node targeting
 - improved cell coloring.
+- search direction chaning (drag and move order of direction searched)

 ## Algo Notes